taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Next, the mural moves on to when the Biononymous, led by Mother Bird, the First Weaver, are able to make their way back to Mother Bird's textile factories, and recover not only miles upon miles of top quality air-and-water-filtering organzas, but also the means to make more.
 This allows the Biononymous to create living and farming structures above ground.

-### Page 7

 The final scene of the mural shows the Space Barges coming back to Earth, as the Orbiters return to plant the flag of the World Government on the planet.
 Eireen runs her hand along the World Government flag embroidered into the mural.

-Eireena: **"You know, I never really liked the World Government.
+Eireena: **"I always found the title 'World Government' a bit...childish.
 In my mind they're still the Space Consortium, the tech company that abandoned its users and hid up in orbit for nearly 23 years.
-In those first few years underground, so many people died because they couldn't get crucial components of their body mods repaired or replaced."**
+In the first few years underground, so many people died because they couldn't get crucial components of their body mods repaired or replaced."**

-Eireena: **"So I wasn't pleased when they came back and begged us for 30% of our yearly harvest, and I'm not pleased now that they are stationing military personnel at the Green Havens."**
+Eireena: **"We didn't like it when they came back and begged us for 30% of our yearly harvest, but folks gotta eat and I won't let anyone who begs me for food go away empty-handed.
+But now that the Green Havens are swarming with Peacekeepers, I'm regretting ever helping them."**

-Serena: **"Something else hasn't stopped bothering me...where did the Beasts come from?
-How did they survive the Burning?
-What have they been eating to get so huge?"**
+Serena: **"And they *definitely* have something to do with the Beasts!
+The timing is just too damn convenient...and besides, where did the Beasts come from?
+How did they survive the Burning?"**

-Eireena: **"And the timing is too convenient!"**

 ### Page 7

-Eireena pulls back a tapestry, which, to a naive eye looks no different from any of the other wall tapestries in terms of its function.
+Further along in the hallway, Eireena pulls back a part of the tapestry wall, which, to a naive eye looks no different from any of the other wall tapestries in terms of its function.
 But behind this tapestry is another small room.
 Inside is a tall wooden dresser.
 Eireena holds the tapestry open and gestures everyone inside before her.

 Eireena: **"Please."**